 - Call (734) 764-9373.

 Please contact email@example.com with feedback about our Ask a Librarian service.

 A Note about Acceptable Behavior

-Our librarians treat Ask a Librarian users with respect and courtesy.
+Our librarians treat Ask a Librarian service users with respect and courtesy.
 We expect service users to treat our librarians with the same respect and courtesy.
-Unacceptable online behavior will not be tolerated and may result in a report to schools, Internet service providers, and law enforcement agencies.
+Unacceptable online behavior will not be tolerated and may result in a report to schools, Internet service providers, and/or law enforcement agencies.